 Each year students from Somerville House team up with Anglican Church Grammar School students to perform in a musical held at either School.

-Avid writers from the Middle and Senior Schools may participate in Scribblers, a creative writing group.
+Avid writers from the Middle Years and Senior School may participate in Scribblers, a creative writing group.

 A variety of sports, language, music and community engagement tours are arranged each year.